 - Call of Duty WWII offers immersive and gruesome gameplay.

-- The multiplayer mode is intriguing and well-designed in Call of Duty WWII.
+- The multiplayer mode is well-designed.

 - Call of Duty WWII has some of the best visuals and sound design.